-We’re all products of a set of social forces.
-I could talk to you about my sociology.
-I have a U.S. passport and some university diplomas; I would describe my ethnic location within Euro-American whiteness as Nordo-Judaic (thus a Jewish first name, a Norwegian last name); I was born in the early 1980s in New England (in eastern Connecticut, which in class terms is very unlike western Connecticut); I could theoretically get a German passport, because of post-Holocaust citizenship restitution provisions.
-Some of these things I identify with strongly, while some just feel like accidents of history.
+We’re all products of a set of historical processes.
+I have a U.S. passport and some anthropology degrees.
+I would describe my particular ethnic location as Nordo-Judaic — whence my Jewish first name and Norwegian last name.
+I was born in the early 1980s in New England, in eastern Connecticut.
+I could theoretically get a German passport, because my grandfather was a Holocaust survivor.
+It all seems like an improbable set of circumstances.

-Sometimes I do have utopian moments.
-At least, I think about utopianism a lot and I like imagining a better world than the one we live in.
+I sometimes have utopian moments.
+At least, I think about utopianism a lot, and I like imagining a better world than the one we live in.
 But I mean, there are people more utopian than me.
 My babysitter when I was small was a rebel sculptor who had fled “the rat race” (as he called it) and lived in a tiny cabin in the woods.
-With kerosene lamps at night, and many windows to watch the birds and animals passing by the swamp outside.
+He had kerosene lamps at night, and many windows to watch the birds and animals passing by the swamp outside.
 I’m not that utopian.
 That kind of utopianism is too lonely.